-On February 6, He took his mid-tour leave and flew home to Minnesota.
+On February 6, 2010, he took his mid-tour leave and flew home to Minnesota.
 His fiancé dropped him off at the airport on February 23rd to return back to Afghanistan.

-On March 9, at 10:30 am, he was on his way back to his COP after a dismounted patrol.
-As they began to take fire, he was running for cover and stepped on an IED,
+On March 9th, at 10:30 am, he was on his way back to his COP after a dismounted patrol.
+As they began to take fire, he was running for cover and stepped on an IED.
 He was rushed to Kandahar Airfield where his legs were amputated.
 He then went to Belgram and Landstuhl before arriving at Brooke Army Medical Center.
-He spent 8 weeks in the hospital before being discharged and now works out daily at the Center for the Intrepid.
+He spent eight weeks in the hospital before being discharged.
+He worked out daily at the San Antonio Center for the Intrepid during his recovery.

-His wife Megan, has been by his side every day since he arrived at BAMC.
-She was in school when he was injured and put her classes on hold and just recently graduated.
+His wife Megan was by his side every day when he was at BAMC.
+She was in school when he was injured and put her classes on hold, and has since graduated.
 Megan’s encouragement gives Jack the confidence he can accomplish anything.
 His parents and parents-in-law have also been huge in his recovery, along with his brother and brother-in-law.

-Jack looks forward to getting on his legs and resuming a normal life -working, raising a family, hunting, sled hockey, basketball, and archery.
+Jack looks forward to resuming a normal life -- working, raising a family, and enjoying hunting, sled hockey, basketball, and archery.
 He, also wants to share his story with others so he is able to motivate and inspire others to dream again.